In the digital age, it’s not enough for a restaurant to just have a website.

 If your website isn’t engaging, user-friendly, and mobile-optimized, you could be literally driving guests toward your competition.
 Here’s what you need to know to create the best restaurant website you can—and the one tool you need to do it.

-When it comes to the information and features you can include on your website, your list of options is as big as your web design ability (and budget).
-Some things are pretty essential, though, including:
+When it comes to the information and features you can include on your website, your list of options is as big as your website design ability (and budget).
+Some things are pretty essential for a great restaurant website, though, including:

 - A menu, since that’s what many guests are looking for when they land on your restaurant’s website.